 Learn more about Maytag® Smart Capable Laundry.

 When looking for a new washer and dryer, you may also want to consider what kind of warranties are offered.
 Manufacturer’s warranties cover select parts of the appliances for a specific amount of time.
 All Maytag® appliances feature a 10-year limited parts warranty to help keep your washer and dryer running smoothly for years to come.
+View our dryer buying guide to learn more about what to consider when buying a dryer.

 EXPLORE THE BIGGEST & BEST OF MAYTAG® LAUNDRY